Tetramethylammonium hydroxide: Wet anisotropic etching

 TMAH belongs to the family of quaternary ammonium hydroxide (QAH) solutions and is commonly used to anisotropically etch silicon.
-TMAH is advantageous over sodium or potassium hydroxide in applications that are sensitive to metal ion contamination.
+TMAH is preferred over sodium or potassium hydroxide in applications that are sensitive to metal ion contamination.
 Typical etching temperatures are between 70 and 90 °C and typical concentrations are 5–25 wt.% TMAH in water.
-In case of (100) silicon etching rates generally increase with temperature and increasing TMAH concentration.
+In case of (100) silicon etching rates generally increase with temperature and decrease with TMAH concentration.
 Etched (100) silicon surface roughness decreases with increasing TMAH concentration, and smooth surfaces can be obtained with 20% TMAH solutions.
 Etch rates are typically in the 0.1–1 micrometer per minute range.

 Common masking materials for long etches in TMAH include silicon dioxide (LPCVD and thermal) and silicon nitride.
 Silicon nitride has a negligible etch rate in TMAH.
 The etch rate for silicon dioxide in TMAH varies with the quality of the film, but is generally on the order of 0.1 nm/minute.